 - Sequestration: Carbon capture and store.

-The earth’s atmosphere is the reason why nature flourished in this planet.
+The earth’s atmosphere is the reason why nature flourished on this planet.
 It is somewhere rough, somewhere very convenient and many times good and sometimes scary.
-The earth’s atmosphere is a great puzzle for the geologists as it can shift its temper anytime and anywhere with or without any symptoms.
+The earth’s atmosphere is a great puzzle for geologists as it can shift its temper anytime and anywhere with or without any symptoms.
 And we all are affected by it.
 However, to understand this creation of mother earth the weather scientists divided this vertical unseen covering around the globe into some layers based on the temperature that prevails.

 Variation of atmospheric temperature with height: